SWIFTSIM/swiftsimio/CONTRIBUTING.md

 The API documentation is built automatically from the docstrings of classes, functions, etc. in the source files.
 These follow the NumPy-style format.
 All public (i.e. not starting in `_`) modules, functions, classes, methods, etc. should have an appropriate docstring.
 Tests should also have descriptive docstrings, but full descriptions (e.g. of all parameters) are not required.

 In addition to this there is "narrative documentation" that should describe the features of the code.
 The docs are built with `sphinx` and use the "ReadTheDocs" theme.
-If you have the dependencies installed (check `/docs/requirements.txt`) you can build the documentation locally with `make html` in the `/docs` directory.
-Opening the `/docs/index.html` file with a browser will then allow you to browse the documentation and check your contributions.
+If you have the dependencies installed (check `pyproject.toml` or use `pip install -e .[docs]` in the project root directory) you can build the documentation locally with `make html` in the `/docs` directory.
+Opening the `/docs/build/index.html` file with a browser will then allow you to browse the documentation and check your contributions.

 Docstrings
 ----------